 Perhaps geared more towards a younger audience, the Polo Beats has a sharper look sat on 16-inch ‘Torsby’ alloy wheels.
 Think urban design, with dual colour options of deep black pearl effect, white silver metallic and velvet red highlights against colour-coordinated seatbelts.
 All of which you can see from the high-end sports seats in the front.

 It’s probably not for the conservative, with a total of six high-performanced speakers mounted in the cabin, including subwoofers.
 You’ll also be greeted by the Beats screen when you start the car.

 Like its counterparts, Polo Beats is a quiet drive which makes its 300-watt, amplified sound system all the better.

-As with the other Polo models, this version features Volkswagen’s glass-fronted 8-inch touchscreen infotainment system, Apple CarPlay and Android Auto systems, as well as all the kit you’d get with the United.
+As with the other Polo trims, this version features Volkswagen’s glass-fronted 8-inch touchscreen infotainment system, Apple CarPlay and Android Auto systems, as well as all the kit you’d get with the United.

 All sound, no substance?
 Well, not really.
 If you want a spacious runaround with great build quality and decent tech, but something that’s on the sportier side, the Polo Beats could definitely be one to consider.

 This mid-range trim is a relative newcomer to the Polo family.
 Designed to ‘inject further value and style’ into the Polo, there are a few very subtle styling and equipment upgrades.

 The Active trim features VW’s 15-inch Galway alloy wheel design, as well as bespoke Active badging that runs throughout the interior and is peppered on the exterior too.
 There’s even logo light projection from beneath the door mirrors.

 With Active-branded cloth upholstery, the interior is bathed in ambient lighting.
 It also comes with heated seats and climate control for ultimate comfort.